-If you are considering disinheriting a child or grandchild because they have special needs issues and you want to ensure they qualify for governmental benefits, contact us because we can create workarounds to ensure that your inheritance can be used for their support and they can qualify for governmental benefits.
+- Provide for relatives with special needs.
+If you are considering disinheriting a child or grandchild with special needs in order to preserve their eligibility for government benefits, we can create financial structures to ensure that your inheritance can be used for their support.

+- Review your plan regularly.
 After you've made these difficult decisions, make sure you review your estate plan every 1-3 years to ensure your wishes still align with your legal documents.
-Families are dynamic, so you should refresh your estate plan at regular intervals or after significant changes in your family take place, such as births, deaths, or marriages.
+Families are dynamic, so you should refresh your estate plan at regular intervals or after significant changes have taken place in your family, such as births, deaths, or marriages.

 At Yolofsky Law, we don't just draft documents.
 We help you make informed and empowered decisions about life and death, both for yourself and the people you love.
 As your Personal Family Lawyer®, we can help you articulate your wishes and legally protect your loved ones for years to come.
 Give us a call today to discuss your options.